soodavani/library-management-system-main/README.md

 ****Create a Database and Two Tables****
-☛Create a table "book_list" under the "library_management" database
+☛Create a table "books" under the "library_management" database

-create table book_list(
+create table books(
 	book_id VARCHAR(10) NOT NULL,
 	book_name VARCHAR(50) NOT NULL,
 	author VARCHAR(50) NOT NULL,